tn-hyperskill/challenging-pwd_hacker-last/README.md

 ## Unit tests

-The project has some unit tests.
+The project has some 74% test coverage made of unit tests.
 Can be run by executing `./mvnw test` in bash.

 ## Static analysis (SA)